The Sustainability/Net-Zero Office has a team of passionate staff who work together towards our sustainability goals and mission.

 Sustainability Manager (Communications & Engagement)

-Communications and outreach, branding, stakeholder engagement, project management, campaigns and event management.
+Communications and outreach, branding, university-wide stakeholder engagement, project management, campaigns and event management.

 Skiee HUI

-Skiee was previously a management consultant with project experience including strategic planning, process re-engineering, systems integrations and business performance management.
-She holds a MEng degree in Electrical and Electronics Engineering with Management from Imperial College London, a Diploma in Educational Psychology from HKMA, a certificate holder of Circular Economy and Sustainability Strategies from the University of Cambridge and is a Certified ESG Planner CEP.
+Previously, Skiee served as the Project Manager for the Jockey Club Sustainable Campus Consumer Programme, where she curated initiatives and coordinated efforts across all eight UGC-funded universities in Hong Kong to drive responsible consumption through behaviour change interventions and engagement campaigns.
+Prior to that, she was a management consultant with industry coverage spanning the Public Sector and Financial Services.
+Skiee holds an MEng in Electrical and Electronics Engineering with Management from Imperial College London, a Diploma in Educational Psychology from HKMA, a certificate in Circular Economy and Sustainability Strategies from the University of Cambridge, and is a Certified ESG Planner (CEP®).

 Clara WONG